astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 by only considering a one-way trip at constant speed.

 No matter what path the blue clock takes, it will always measure less time than the stationary (red) clock.
 In this context, we can accurately say that moving clocks run slow, because we are comparing two clocks within the same reference frame.
-When we first encountered time dilation, we were considering the elapsed time between two events as measured by infinite lattices of synchronized clocks, one set in motion relative to the other set.
+When we first encountered time dilation, we were considering the elapsed time between two events as measured by infinite lattices of synchronized clocks, one set being in motion relative to the other set.
+Back then, we said that the set of clocks at rest with respect to the two events would measure the shorter time interval.

 In this context, within a single reference frame, we can say that a clock at rest with respect to two events will measure the LONGEST time interval between those two events, as compared with any other clock that follows a different path between the events.
 This sounds like it contradicts the previous formulation of time dilation, but you have to consider carefully what is being compared.